gitpod-io/gitpod/docs/self-hosted/install/install-on-aws-script.md

 url: /docs/self-hosted/latest/install/install-on-aws-script/
 ---

+> For this release (0.6.0, December 2019) the installers are broken.
+We're working in bringing those with the next release (January 2020).

 # Getting started with Gitpod on AWS

 This guide explains how to install an instance of Gitpod with 3 simple steps: